apache/spark/docs/configuration.md

   <td><code>spark.executor.extraJavaOptions</code></td>
   <td>(none)</td>
   <td>
     A string of extra JVM options to pass to executors.
-This is intended to be set by application developers.
+This is intended to be set by users.

     For instance, GC settings or other logging.
     Note that it is illegal to set Spark properties or maximum heap size (-Xmx) settings with this